utmapp/UTM/README.md

 ./scripts/resign.sh UTM.xcarchive PROFILE_NAME TEAM_ID outputPath
 ```

-Where `PROFILE_NAME` is the name of the provision profile and `TEAM_ID` is the identifier next to the team name in the provision profile.
+Where `PROFILE_NAME` is the name of the provisioning profile and `TEAM_ID` is the identifier next to the team name in the provisioning profile.
 Make sure the signing key is imported into your keychain and the provision profile is installed on your iOS device.

 ## Why isn't this in the AppStore?

-Apple does not permit any apps that has interpreted or generated code therefore it is unlikely that UTM will ever be allowed.
-However, there are various ways people on the internet have come up to side load apps without requiring a jailbreak.
+Apple does not permit any apps that have interpreted or generated code therefore it is unlikely that UTM will ever be allowed.
+However, there are various ways people on the internet have come up to sideload apps without requiring a jailbreak.
 We do not condone or support any of these methods.

 ## License